How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 • Environment-specific variables and outputs

-Reviewing the repository alongside this tutorial will help you understand how the modules fit together and how production-ready Terraform projects are structured in practice.
+Cloning the repository and reviewing it alongside this tutorial will help you understand how production Terraform projects are structured in practice.

 Deployment follows the standard Terraform lifecycle: